 Remember according to Nolo following are all the officers of the court: “Any person who has an obligation to promote justice and uphold the law, including judges, clerks, court personnel, police officers, and attorneys (who must be truthful in court and obey court rules).”

-None of them are supposed to cover-up potential crimes.
-All of them have an obligation to promote justice and uphold the law.
-Each and every one of them.
+None of them are supposed to cover up potential crimes.
+All of them must promote justice and uphold the law.
+Every one of them.

 Judges admonish lawyers to prevent any repeats of said conduct